Consequences of intense drought on CO2 and CH4 fluxes of the reed ecosystem at Lake Neusiedl

 ASJC Scopus subject areas

-Environmental Science(all), Biochemistry
+General Environmental Science, Biochemistry

 Sustainable Development Goals